 The rest of the back nine is almost equally awesome with some great elevation changes, more beautiful views and challenging hole designs.
 Though this course can be tough, there is one very forgiving aspect on most holes.
 There are banks generally on either side of the fairway and up around the greens, so the ball tends to funnel to the middle even on missed shots.
 Our group hit a number of questionable shots today, but many ended up way better than expected.

 Fossil Trace was in great shape and other than the hiccup with the starter, the service was solid.
-A really great course with some rather unique elements that make it truly memorable.
+It’s a really great course with some rather unique elements that make it truly memorable.
 I am very glad I was able to work this one into the trip.
 Definitely worth checking out if you are in the Denver area.

 Some pictures from Fossil Trace Golf Club (5/10/12):